SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 #### Evaluation on Nadirs tracks

 The second evaluation of the calibration methods is based on the comparison of the true SWOT data interpolated on Nadir tracks.
-It also includes two scores, one based on the Root-Mean-Square Error (RMSE), the other a noise-to-signal ratio based on a one-dimensional (along Nadir tracks) Fourier wavenumber spectra.
+It also includes two scores, one based on the Root-Mean-Square Error (RMSE), the other a noise-to-signal ratio based on a one-dimensional (along Nadir tracks crossing the swath) Fourier wavenumber spectra.
 The evaluation notebook [demo_evaluate_baseline](https://github.com/SammyMetref/2022c_SWOT_error_calibration_GS/blob/main/notebooks_evaluate_on_nadirs/demo_evaluate_onnadirs_baseline.ipynb) implements the computation of these two scores for the baseline as they appear in the second leaderboard.

 ## 3. To get started